erem149/jan-ken-games/README.md

 # jan-ken-games
-This is the jan-ken website project that built from javascript, html and css.
+This Jan-ken games website project used JavaScript, HTML, and CSS.